5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/060D_Instant_Wake_Fix/README.md

 ### Changing `_PRW` to specific return values
 This approach (which also requires patching the `DSDT`) changes the power resource values for all occurances of `_PRW` to the same values (`0x09`, `0x04`) instead of deleting the whole `_PRW` method.
 The guide can be found [here](https://github.com/grvsh02/A-guide-to-completely-fix-sleep-wake-issues-on-hackintosh-laptops).

+## Possible `SSDT` implementation
-:bulb: If this approach could be implemented into an `SSDT` including the `_OSI` method, no more binary renames would be required so the changes would only affect macOS.
-This would probably the cleanest approach of fixing the issue.
+:bulb: If changing `_PRW` to specific return values could be implemented via an `SSDT` including the `_OSI` method, no more binary renames would be required so the changes would only affect macOS.
+This would probably the cleanest implementation to fix the issue.

+It would require the user to list all the Devices in the SSDT which have the `_PRW` method and return the values (`0x09`, `0x04`) for those instead of the oriuginal.

+Maybe someone with more ACPI knowledge could write such a table.
+It's probably easier to rerout the GPE calls if the methods `GPRW/UPRW` exist in `DSDT` already.
+In my Laptop it's not the case though.